pulp-platform/pulpissimo/README.md

 - Do not assume that the `master` branch of an arbitrary IP is stable; many internal IPs could include unstable changes at a certain point of their history.
-Conversely, in top-level platforms (`pulpissimo`, `pulp`) we always refer to *stable* versions of the IPs.
+Conversely, in top-level platforms (`pulpissimo`, `pulp`) we always use *stable* versions of the IPs.
+Therefore, you should be able to use the `master` branch of `pulpissimo` safely.
 - By default, the IPs will be collected from GitHub using HTTPS.
 This makes it possible for everyone to clone them without first uploading an SSH key to GitHub.
 However, for development it is often easier to use SSH instead,